hello-robot/stretch_ai/docs/adding_a_new_task.md

 ### Convert LLM Output Text to Tuples

-Finally, you need to edit the [parse_response](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/llms/prompts/pickup_prompt.py#L221) method in [pickup_prompt.py](../src/stretch/llms/prompts/pickup_prompt.py) to convert the text output by the LLM into a tuple of commands an arguments.
+Finally, you need to edit the [parse_response](https://github.com/hello-robot/stretch_ai/blob/64c718773bad384599752ce6f52e6add9013b92d/src/stretch/llms/prompts/pickup_prompt.py#L221) method in [pickup_prompt.py](../src/stretch/llms/prompts/pickup_prompt.py) to convert the text output by the LLM into a tuple with a task identifier and task argument.

 ### Test Your Prompt